-- Below the supply chains you can maintain the stocks - more info about the calculation of the stocks can be found here.
+- adjust default values (more info about the calculation of the values can be found here)

-- Make sure that you assign a corresponding rack (e.g. flow rack_basic bay) in the supermarket and pre-assembly, if not already available (6).
+- Make sure that you assign a corresponding rack (e.g. flow rack_basic bay) in the supermarket and pre-assembly, if not already available.

 - Check that you have assigned not only the single-variety perimeters but also the default grouping chains (7).